I petition no more at the north palace-gate.

 Bái fà cuī nián lǎo, qīng yáng bī suì chú.

-The focus shifts from human affairs to the passage of time; emotion turns outward resentment inward to sighs.
-"White hair" contrasts with "vigor of spring" (qingyang, a poetic term for spring)—white versus vibrant green, aging versus renewal, passing versus arriving—creating immense temporal tension.
-The poet is caught between these two forces—pursued from behind by white hair, confronted head-on by spring's vigor, with nowhere to hide.
-"Hastens" conveys the speed of aging, a fear; "forces" conveys the pressure of the year's end, an oppression.
-This is no longer mere lament; it is a sense of being besieged by time.
-Failing the exams at forty was not a dead end in the Tang Dynasty; but for Meng Haoran, this was the final window.
-He knew he would not return.
+Explication: The poem shifts from human affairs to the passage of time, the emotion turning from outward grievance to inward sigh.
+"White hairs" and "green spring" are juxtaposed—white and green, old and new, departing and arriving—creating a vast temporal tension.
+The poet is caught between these two forces: chased from behind by white hairs, pressed from ahead by green spring, with nowhere to flee.
+The word "hasten" conveys the speed of aging, a fear; the word "presses" conveys the end of the year, a pressure.
+This is no longer a lament; it is the suffocation of being besieged by time.
+To fail the exams at forty was not a dead end in the Tang Dynasty.
+But for Meng Haoran, this was the last window of opportunity.
+He knew he would not come again.

 Fourth Couplet: "永怀愁不寐,松月夜窗墟。"